-An excellent quality dental impression is critical, because without it the dental lab cannot fabricate accurate, well-fitting restorations.
-Ideally, potential dental impression errors should be identified before the impression is sent to the lab.
+An excellent quality dental impression is critical because the dental lab cannot fabricate accurate, well-fitting restorations without it.
+Before sending the impression to the lab, potential dental impression errors should be identified.
 Otherwise, work may be delayed if the impression is rejected.

 If the work goes ahead, there is an increased risk of spending precious chair-side time adjusting it, or it might need to be remade entirely.

 The most common dental impression errors include:

 Failing to Keep the Patient Still

 The tray selected must capture the necessary information without distortion.
 It should be large enough to cover all the teeth without contacting the soft tissues.
 Once the impression is made, the tray should not show through.

 Full arch trays are available in several sizes.
 The arch shape of trays varies according to the manufacturer, as some are more square while others are more rounded.
 When selecting a tray, make sure it is long enough to capture the entire arch and wide enough to allow adequate tray seating.
 Metal trays are modifiable and may be widened in the posterior regions, but modifications to the anterior portion of metal trays are trickier.
 Plastic trays can be modified using an alcohol torch to heat the plastic, adapting the flanges to fit the patient.

 Dual-arch trays (triple trays) come in various widths, and it’s best to keep a selection in stock.
 When sizing a dual-arch tray, check the opposite side of the arch as the patient bites down on the empty tray.
 This will provide you with a good idea of how the occlusion should look while taking the impression.
 Also, it allows the patient to feel what they need to do and will help ensure they bite down correctly during the actual impression taking.
 It is helpful to provide a separate occlusal registration using rigid vinyl polysiloxane (VPS) material because wax bites tend to be less stable during transportation.